copilot-instructions.md as a Repo-Level Instruction Convention¶

 Copilot-specific convention.
 See also Instruction File Ecosystem (tool-agnostic) and CLAUDE.md Convention.

 Copilot reads .github/copilot-instructions.md on every chat request, agent mode session, coding agent task, and code review (docs, GitHub Blog).
-Contents are appended to the system prompt automatically -- no reference or import needed.
+Copilot appends the contents to the system prompt automatically.
+You do not reference or import the file.

 Place the file at .github/copilot-instructions.md.
-Standard Markdown.
+Write standard Markdown.
 Keep it under two pages (GitHub Blog) -- files approaching 1,000 lines degrade code review consistency (GitHub Blog).

 GitHub recommends five categories:

-- Tech stack -- frameworks, ORMs, runtimes, test runners.
+- Tech stack: frameworks, ORMs, runtimes, test runners (the Example below shows a TypeScript/Node stack).

-For the coding agent, add exact build/test commands, environment setup, and CI requirements (docs).
+For the coding agent, add exact build and test commands, environment setup, and CI requirements (docs).

-- Task-specific instructions -- belong in the prompt or path-specific files (docs).
+- Task-specific instructions: put these in the prompt or path-specific files (docs).

-- Full documentation -- link instead of embedding.
+- Full documentation: link to it instead of embedding it.
 Exception: code review cannot follow links, so inline review-specific content (GitHub Blog).

-- Vague directives -- "be more accurate" wastes tokens; use imperative rules.
+- Vague directives: "be more accurate" wastes tokens, so use imperative rules.

-- Tool-specific syntax -- Claude Code or Cursor directives are ignored; keep the file Copilot-specific or tool-neutral.
+- Tool-specific syntax: Copilot ignores Claude Code or Cursor directives, so keep the file Copilot-specific or tool-neutral.

 Copilot combines instructions from three scopes; higher-priority scopes win on conflict (docs):